Murder of Carl Graham Jr.: Trial of Lance Shockley

 On March 29, 2005, 28-year-old Lance Shockley was charged with both first-degree murder and armed criminal action.
 A day later, on March 30, 2005, the prosecution filed an official notice to seek the death penalty against Shockley.
 Under Missouri state law, first-degree murder carries either a sentence of life in prison without parole or the death penalty if convicted.

 In May 2008, it was reported that Shockley would stand trial in Carter County on August 11, 2008, but the trial was delayed.
 Eventually, on March 22, 2009, four years after the murder of Sergeant Graham, Shockley's murder trial began at the Howell County Circuit Court, after the trial venue was moved from Carter County.
 Jury selection was completed three days before the first day of trial.

-During the trial itself, the prosecution charged that Shockley had the motive of killing Sergeant Graham, with the intention to stop further investigations into the car accident, although the defence argued that Shockley was innocent and he did not commit the murder.
-The prosecution and defence rested their cases on March 26, 2009.
+During the trial itself, the prosecution charged that Shockley had the motive of killing Sergeant Graham, with the intention to stop further investigations into the car accident, although the defense argued that Shockley was innocent and he did not commit the murder.
+The prosecution and defense rested their cases on March 26, 2009.

 On March 27, 2009, Shockley was found guilty of first-degree murder, after the jury deliberated for three hours and returned with their verdict.
 Reportedly, the Graham family were grateful towards the jury over the guilty verdict, which they described as an answer to their prayers.

 On March 28, 2009, the jury deadlocked on whether to impose the death penalty or life without parole for Shockley, and as a result, the sentence was left up to the trial judge to decide, as per Missouri law.

 On May 22, 2009, Carter County Circuit Judge David Evans sentenced 32-year-old Lance Shockley to death during a formal sentencing trial.
 According to Shockley's lawyer, his client stoically took the decision.
 Attorney general Chris Koster and Captain Billy E. Chadwick both responded that the sentence was appropriate and fair.